cimentadaj/ml_socsci/03_trees.md

 <img src="03_trees_files/figure-html/unnamed-chunk-14-1.png" width="672" />

-What would happen if a tiny $1\%$ of those **leaf nodes** respondend **slightly** different?
+What would happen if a tiny $1\%$ of those **leaf nodes** responded **slightly** different?
 It is possible we get a complete different tree.
 Decision trees are not well known for being robust.
 In fact, it is one of its main weaknesses.
 However, decision trees have an argument called `min_n` that force the tree to discard any **node** that has a number of observations below your specified minimum.
 Let's run the model above and set the minimum number of observation per **node** to be $200$:

 ```r